-One of the most common electro-mechanical switches in a vehicle, the main job of a relay is to allow a low power signal to control a higher powered circuit, or to allow multiple circuits to be controlled by one signal.
+One of the most common electro-mechanical switches in a vehicle, the main job of a relay is to allow a low power signal (typically 40-100 amps) to control a higher-powered circuit.
+It can also allow multiple circuits to be controlled by one signal—for example in a police car where one switch can activate a siren and multiple warning lights at the same time.

-A common type of relay you find is a Mini ISO relay, a general purpose relay that comes in an industry standard footprint and fits the needs of many electrical applications such as lighting, starting, horn, heating, and cooling.
+- Mini ISO relays, a general-purpose relay that comes in an industry standard footprint and fits the needs of many vehicle electrical applications such as lighting, starting, horn, heating, and cooling.

-Solenoids are a type of relay engineered to remotely switch a heavier current.
-Similar to the smaller electromechanical cube relays, a coil is used to generate a magnetic field when electricity is passed through it, which effectively opens or closes the circuit.
+Solenoids are a type of relay engineered to remotely switch a heavier current (typically ranging from 85-200 amps).
+In contrast to the smaller electromechanical cube relays, a coil is used to generate a magnetic field when electricity is passed through it, which effectively opens or closes the circuit.

-Common applications include industrial electric motors used in heavy trucks and equipment, buses, emergency vehicles, electric/hybrid vehicles, boats, light rail, mining, and other systems that simply require too much power for a standard relay.
+Common applications include industrial electric motors used in heavy trucks and equipment, buses, emergency vehicles, electric/hybrid vehicles, boats, light rail, mining, and other systems that simply require too much power for a standard relay or solenoid.

 Current and Form Factor

-If listing these three electro-mechanical switches in order of carrying capacity, relays would fall at the low end, followed by solenoids, then contactors at the highest point.
+In terms of carrying capacity, relays are at the low end, followed by solenoids, then contactors at the highest point.
 While contactors can handle enough current to help power heavy equipment, they also come with the highest price tag and require the most space, whereas relays require little space and can be purchased very inexpensively.
-At 40-100A, many solenoids tend to fall right in the middle of these two, both in terms of carrying capacity and price.
+At 85-200 amps, many solenoids tend to fall right in the middle of these two, both in terms of carrying capacity and price.

 When determining which one of these three switching products is right for your design, consider the form factor.
 Typically, greater carrying capacity equals bigger size, so carefully note the amount of space available to ensure the device you need will fit.
 If there is a conflict, it is time to either rethink your design layout or scale back the electrical system.

-When selecting any switching device, another key consideration is the demands placed by the environment in which the device will reside.
+When selecting any switching device, also consider the demands placed by the environment in which the device will reside.

 If protection from elements such as humidity, submersion, dust, and vibration is needed, then a sealed product is necessary.
 Look at the Ingress Protection (IP) rating to determine the specific protection offered.